-Even though the current crop of Scrum techniques and concepts are quite straightforward to understand, when it comes to mastering their everyday execution, the procedure can become challenging.
-This is because changing habits that are deeply ingrained in our minds and bodies will be difficult to do overnight.
+Even though the current crop of Scrum techniques and concepts are quite straightforward to understand, mastering their everyday execution can become challenging.
+This is because changing habits that are deeply ingrained in our minds and bodies will be difficult overnight.

 What Do You Mean By Scrum Master Anti-Patterns?

-Scrum Master anti-patterns are defined by the Scrum Master habits which are exhibited frequently, ultimately being harmful or ineffective for the Scrum team.
-These anti-patterns tend to take place throughout various Scrum Events, thereby negatively affecting the performance & ability of the Scrum Team.
+Scrum Master anti-patterns are defined by habits exhibited frequently by the Scrum Master that are ultimately harmful or ineffective for the Scrum team.
+These anti-patterns tend to occur throughout various Scrum Events, thereby negatively affecting the Scrum Team's performance and ability.

-There can also be times when Agile practitioners themselves exhibit these shortcomings, making the overall procedure much more complicated for solving.
+Sometimes, Agile practitioners exhibit these shortcomings, making the overall procedure for solving much more complicated.

 The List Of Scrum Master Anti-Patterns